EventSaucePHP/ObjectHydrator/README.md

 ## Usage

 By default, input is mapped by property name, and types need to match.
+By default, keys are mapped from snake_case input to camelCase properties.

 ```php
 use EventSauce\ObjectHydrator\ObjectHydrator;